 Final Thoughts

 MAS rewards consistent, methodical preparation.
 The subject is wide but not impossibly deep — you do not need to be an economics major or an IT expert.
-You need to be solid in cost accounting and financial management (your 50% base), competent in economics and quantitative methods, and familiar with IT and strategy concepts.
+You need to be solid in Management Accounting and Financial Management (together 92.8% of the exam), competent in Economics (7.2%), and familiar with quantitative methods, IT, and strategy concepts, which fall inside Management Accounting's broader scope without a separate published Res 30 weight.

 Start early, practice daily, and track your progress.
 The formulas will stick, the patterns will emerge, and you will walk into that Day 1 morning session ready.